Policies & Procedures

 Student Appeal to the USC Suzanne Dworak-Peck School of Social Work

-Students wishing to appeal to the MSW Chair must submit to the director of student services a detailed narrative explaining the reason(s) for the appeal.
+Students wishing to appeal to the MSW Chair must submit to the Assistant Dean of Student Affairs a detailed narrative explaining the reason(s) for the appeal.
 The student should also outline the outcome/resolution that he or she is seeking.
 A written decision will be sent to the student after the MSW Chair.
 Normally the decision should be sent to the student within approximately 15 days after the review.
 This time may be extended if necessary.
 The student should be informed in writing if the decision will be delayed.